Trump welcomes Erdogan amid US-Turkey strains

 Trump didn't touch on any of the disagreements and instead praised Turkey's efforts in the war against ISIS and for its fight against internal terrorist attacks.
 He stressed that the US would "offer our support to Turkey" in its fight against terrorism and that they would "reinvigorate our trade and commercial ties."

-"These are areas where we can rebuild our relationship," Trump said.
+"These are areas where we can rebuild our relationship," Trump said in comments earlier in the day.

+A short official readout of the two leaders' meeting further reiterated their efforts to work together in combating terrorism "in all its forms" and the "deep and diverse relationship" between the two nations.
+It also referenced the incarceration of US national, Andrew Brunson, an evangelical Presbyterian pastor from North Carolina, who is currently detained in Turkey.
+Trump, the readout claimed, asked that the Turkish Government "expeditiously return him to the United States."

 Trump was one of very few world leaders who called Erdogan to congratulate him on winning the referendum, which was preceded by widespread arrests of his opponents and was so narrowly won that many questioned its legitimacy.